kontenbase/kontenbase-docs/docs/quickstart/svelte.md

 #### Set up Login and Register Components

 Let's set up the svelte components to manage login and register.
 We'll use username and password to login.
-Create the folders inside the src which will be called `components`, then create `login.svelte` and `register.svelte` file inside the `components` folder and copy the code below in each files.
+Create a folder inside the src which will be called `components`, then create `login.svelte` and `register.svelte` file inside the `components` folder and copy the code below in each files.

 ```js title='/src/components/login.svelte'
 <script>